Twelve incredible examples of avant-garde architecture

 Centro Botín in Santander

-This is the “youngest” of the buildings on the list.
-It is an art centre designed by Renzo Piano right in the heart of the Bay of Santander.
-A spectacular location for a building, covered in 270,000 ceramic pieces.
-It appears to be suspended over the sea as if it were a pier.
-It plays host to various exhibitions and cultural events.
+This is the "youngest" of the buildings we've suggested.
+It is an art centre designed by Renzo Piano right on the bay in Santander.
+A spectacular location for a building covered in 270,000 ceramic pieces that seems to float above the sea like a pier.
+It hosts exhibitions and various cultural events.